 Mismatch in objectives across actors.
 Even if there is one strong and coherent relationship of accountability the organization can nevertheless lack capability if there is incoherence between the true accountability relationships across the different accountability relationships.
 For instance, the leadership of an organization might attempt to strengthen the management relationship by collecting better information on outcomes and output and attempting to motivate (with carrots and sticks) providers to do a better job.
 However, this may conflict with other motivations of politicians in the delegation function.
 Politicians may want to use public sector organizations as a means to give patronage jobs to political supporters.
 This is clearly incompatible with removal of dysfunctional workers.
 This is incoherence across the rows of Table 5.1-the different actors in their role as "principal" to "agents" really have very different objectives.
-Again, one can expect failure out of a public sector system in which the citizens, politicians and policy makers, leaders of public sector organizations and front-line workers all have completely different notions of what "success" would look like.
+Again, one can expect failure out of a public sector organizations and front-line workers all have completely different notions of what "success" would look like.